 Figure 5.13.3-1: Sensing for UAV intrusion detection

-The 5G system periodically senses the restricted area whether there are UAVs flying into the restricted area border for both the Park and the light rail area.
+The 5G system periodically senses the restricted area whether there are UAVs flying into the restricted area border for both the Park, flight routes protection area of the logistics UAV and the light rail area.

 There are three UAVs (A, B, C) flying around the restricted areas.

 When UAV A flying near the Park is detected and closely tracked with required accuracy in the sensing area, the 5G system reports the sensing results to the UTM in real time and begins continuously sensing.
+Then, the UAV A flying into the flight routes protection area of the logistics UAV is detected, and closely tracked with required accuracy in the sensing area, the 5G system reports the sensing results to the UTM in real time and continuously senses.

 When UAV B and UAV C flying near the light rail are detected, and closely tracked with required accuracy in the sensing area, the 5G system reports the sensing results to the UTM in real time and continuously senses.

 To reduce energy consumption, the 5G system will notify the UTM that the 5G system cannot detect any UAVs illegal flying after a time period which is requested by the UTM.
 After that, the 5G system stops continuously sensing and begins periodically sensing operation according to the Network Operator’s policy.

 The USS/UTM could trigger to send warning messages/notices to UAV controller based on analytical results based on the sensing information from the mobile network.
-Alternatively, the USS/UTM will trigger UAV countermeasures to prevent the UAV from flying in the no-fly area.
+Alternatively, the USS/UTM will trigger UAV countermeasures to prevent the UAV from flying in the no-fly area or flight routes protection area of the logistics UAV.

-When the ceremony has been finished, the 5G system would stop sensing operation based on the request from UTM.
+When the ceremony has been finished or the logistics UAV lands, the 5G system would stop sensing operation based on the request from UTM.
 And when the light rail stops operation between 23:00 pm to 5:00am next morning, the 5G system stops sensing operation to save energy.

 5.13.4 Post-conditions